Strata Document Review – Condos and Townhomes in Victoria, BC

 A Schedule of Voting Rights for a strata is a form registered with the strata plan that sets out the number of votes per strata lot.
 Normally residential lots have only one vote.

-• Is there one strata lot, or type of strata lot, that dominates or has the majority of a vote?
+• Is there one strata lot, or type of strata lot, that dominates or has the majority or even a super-majority of votes?

 Strata Corporation Correspondence

-Strata corporation correspondence includes correspondence between the strata managers and the council, and a strata council member to a non-council member on behalf of the strata corporation, and complaint sent to the strata corporation form owners or tenants.
+Strata corporation correspondence includes formal correspondence between the strata managers and the council, and a strata council member to a non-council member on behalf of the strata corporation, and complaint sent to the strata corporation form owners or tenants.
+Typically the previous 12 months of correspondence is disclosed, reviewed and approved.
 Strata correspondence can cover a variety of topics, but questions you should be thinking about when reviewing strata corporation correspondence include:

-• Is there a reference in strata correspondence to seek a legal opinion but there is nothing on file?
+• Is there a reference in strata correspondence to seek a legal opinion but there is nothing disclosed on the Form B or referenced in the strata corporation’s minutes?

 Have other questions about strata docs or strata condominiums, townhomes, duplexes, or bareland stratas in Victoria?
 Just email us with any of your questions.